Nuclear warfare: 1960s

 By the late 1960s, the number of ICBMs and warheads was so high on both sides that it was believed that both the United States and the Soviet Union were capable of completely destroying the infrastructure and a large proportion of the population of the other country.
 Thus, by some western game theorists, a balance of power system known as mutually assured destruction (or MAD) came into being.
 It was thought that no full-scale exchange between the powers would result in an outright winner, with at best one side emerging the pyrrhic victor.
 Thus both sides were deterred from risking the initiation of a direct confrontation, instead being forced to engage in lower-intensity proxy wars.

 During this decade the People's Republic of China began to build subterranean infrastructure such as the Underground Project 131 following the Sino-Soviet split.

 One drawback of the MAD doctrine was the possibility of a nuclear war occurring without either side intentionally striking first.
 Early Warning Systems (EWS) were notoriously error-prone.
 For example, on 78 occasions in 1979 alone, a "missile display conference" was called to evaluate detections that were "potentially threatening to the North American continent".
 Some of these were trivial errors and were spotted quickly, but several went to more serious levels.
 On September 26, 1983, Stanislav Petrov received convincing indications of an American first strike launch against the Soviet Union, but positively identified the warning as a false alarm.
 Though it is unclear what role Petrov's actions played in preventing a nuclear war during this incident, he has been honored by the United Nations for his actions.

+United States LGM-30 Minuteman ICBM nuclear weapon system and silo operational development, 1974.